A.N.S.W.E.R.

 Act Now to Stop War and End Racism (ANSWER), also known as International A.N.S.W.E.R. and the ANSWER Coalition, is a United States–based protest umbrella group consisting of many antiwar and civil rights organizations.
 Formed in the wake of the September 11th attacks, ANSWER has since helped to organize many of the largest anti-war demonstrations in the United States, including demonstrations of hundreds of thousands against the Iraq War.
 The group has also organized activities around a variety of other issues, ranging from the Israeli–Palestinian conflict to immigrant rights to Social Security to the extradition of Luis Posada Carriles.

 ANSWER is closely associated with the Party for Socialism and Liberation and characterizes itself as anti-imperialist, and its steering committee consists of socialists, communists, civil rights advocates, and left-wing or progressive organizations from the Muslim, Arab, Palestinian, Filipino, Haitian, and Latin American communities.

 ANSWER has faced criticism from other anti-war groups for its affiliations, tactics at demonstrations, and allegedly sectarian approach to joint anti-war work.
 It also faced criticism from various sources for its anti-Zionist politics.

 History

 Many of ANSWER's lead organizers at its founding were also members of the Workers World Party (WWP) and its affiliate, the International Action Center.

 After the Party for Socialism and Liberation (PSL) split from the WWP in 2004, ANSWER remained tightly tied to PSL.
 ANSWER's National Coordinator is Brian Becker, a PSL co-founder who said "we do a great deal of work through" ANSWER.
-A writer for The New Republic described ANSWER as a PSL "front group," and the two have significant financial overlap.
+A writer for The New Republic described ANSWER as a PSL "front group," and the two share significant infrastructural overlap.